varya/varya.github.com/src/documents/posts/using-sc5-styleguide_en.html.md

 Or try out the Candies randomly built with JavaScript [varya.me/styleguide/#/section/5.1](http://varya.me/styleguide/#/section/5.1).

 The last important thing to make JavaScript work is to use `disableEncapsulation: true` parameter.
-Normally the StyleGuide wraps each component in the ShadowDOM because it lets us developers write component CSS without worrying about affecting the StyleGuide interface.
-But it also makes the components scoped from the JavaScript linked to the StyleGuide website — including that additional JavaScript I showed above.
+Normally the Style Guide wraps each component in the ShadowDOM because it lets us developers write component CSS without worrying about affecting the Style Guide interface.
+But it also makes the components scoped from the JavaScript linked to the Style Guide website — including that additional JavaScript I showed above.
 By disabling the encapsulation, I made the components to be inserted into the HTML page as they are, without any scoping.
-As for affecting the StyleGuide interface, in my case it will never happen as I use BEM and all my components are already "encapsulated" thanks to that methodology.
+As for affecting the Style Guide interface, in my case it will never happen as I use BEM and all my components are already "encapsulated" thanks to that methodology.

 ### Hosting a static page

-The SC5 StyleGuide provides a development server which routes all the paths to its root.
+The SC5 Style Guide provides a development server which routes all the paths to its root.
 When hosting it outside, you should care about the routing yourself as you would do for any other SPA.
 But my blog is hosted on GitHub Pages which is a simple static hosting and does not provide any routing capabilities.
 For managing this case, I use the `disableHtml5Mode: true` option.
-It makes the StyleGuide application generate the old-school links with `#`.
+It makes the Style Guide application generate the old-school links with `#`.
 And so it works.

 ## Documenting the components